vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 ![png](../images/health_post/support_post_health_11_0.png)

-## Let's dive Into Sleep
+### Let's Dive Into Sleep, What is Sleep Efficiency?

 As you can see here, the sleep efficiency metric doesn't really seem to correlate to sleep minutes.
-This number seems a bit of a black box and due to insufficient understanding I'm going to disregard it for now.
+This number is a bit of a black box and due to insufficient information on the calculation I'm going to disregard it for now.

+I have always suffered from terrible insomnia, and no matter how much sleep hygiene and tricks I still haven't made too much progress.
+BUT at first glance, it does seem to be stabilizing and sloping upward (although not very dramatically).

 ![png](../images/health_post/support_post_health_14_1.png)

-## Sleep Efficiency Is A Blackbox Number, Disregarding
+If we zoom in a bit closer, I think we can see how much 'opportunity' as I'm still no way near 8 hours, which is quite troubling actually!

 ![png](../images/health_post/support_post_health_16_1.png)

+If I smooth it out over a quarter, I can take some solace in that there is some upward move.
+Hopefully this continues as I have a large hike up to 8 hours!

 ![png](../images/health_post/support_post_health_18_1.png)